-11.11 Hours of work
+11.13 Hours of work

-- 11.11.1 The ordinary hours of work for a full-time Teacher are 30 hours per week. - 11.11.2 The maximum number of weeks that a Teacher will be required to attend during Term weeks and Non-term weeks will be 40 in each school year.
+- 11.13.1 The hours of duty for a full-time Teacher are 30 hours per week. - 11.13.2 The maximum number of weeks that a Teacher will be required to attend during Term weeks and Non-term weeks will be 40 in each school year.
 In general, Teachers are not required to attend Non-term weeks (other than Staff Days and other activities requiring the Employee's attendance).
-These days are subject to the needs of the Employer with regard to professional development, planning, and administration. - 11.11.3 The following circumstances are not included when calculating the 40 Employee attendance weeks: - (a) co-curricular activities that are conducted outside the normal timetable e.g. on a weekend; - (b) School related overseas and interstate trips, conferences and similar activities undertaken by mutual consent during Non-term weeks; - (c) when the Employee is appointed to a middle management position and is performing duties in Non-term weeks that are directly associated with the middle management position; and - (d) exceptional circumstances, such as the requirement to provide student care to students in the event of a tragedy in the School community, where an Employee may be recalled to undertake duties relating to their position. - 11.11.4 The Employer will provide written notice of the Term weeks and days in Non-term times on which the Employees are required to attend, six months in advance of the requirement to attend.

-11.11.5 The annual salary payable under this Agreement is paid in full satisfaction of an Employee's entitlements for the school year or a proportion of the school year.
+These days are subject to the needs of the Employer with regard to professional development, planning, and administration.

+- 11.13.3 The following circumstances are not included when calculating the 40 Employee attendance weeks: - (a) co-curricular activities that are conducted outside the normal timetable e.g. on a weekend: - (b) School related overseas and interstate trips, conferences and similar activities undertaken by mutual consent during Non-term weeks; - (c) when the Employee is appointed to a middle management position and is performing duties in Non-term weeks that are directly associated with the middle management position; and - (d) exceptional circumstances, such as the requirement to provide student care to students in the event of a tragedy in the School community, where an Employee may be recalled to undertake duties relating to their position. - 11.13.4 The Employer will provide written notice of the Term weeks and days in Non-term weeks on which the Employees are required to attend, six months in advance of the requirement to attend. - 11.13.5 The annual salary payable under this Agreement is paid in full satisfaction of an Employee's entitlements for the school year or a proportion of the school year.
 The Employee's absence from school during Non-term weeks is deemed to include their entitlement to annual leave.

-11.12 Release time
+11.14 Release time

-- 11.12.1 A full-time classroom Teacher will be entitled to release time at a minimum of 20% of the Employee's ordinary hours of work (i.e. 20% of 30 hours).
-The primary purpose of release time shall be to undertake preparation and correction to effectively perform the role as Teacher. - 11.12.2 The School will endeavour to minimise disruptions to the provision of release time by taking into account planned school events and activities.
+- 11.14.1 A full-time classroom Teacher will be entitled to release time as follows: - (a) For Senior School Teachers, at a minimum of 20% of the Employee's hours of duty (i.e. 20% of 30 hours); and - (b) for Junior School Teachers, at a minimum of 10% of the Employee's hours of duty (i.e. 10% of 30 hours).

+The primary purpose of release time shall be to undertake preparation and correction to effectively perform the role as Teacher.

+11.14.2 The School will endeavour to minimise disruptions to the provision of release time by taking into account planned school events and activities.
 The School is committed to a range of internal procedures to ensure equity in release time and to address issues encountered by Academic Staff in the provision of their release time entitlement.

-11.13 Teaching load
+11.15 Teaching load